Denali Country Tundra Fall Colors and Northern Lights – Alaska

 The following fee schedule applies:

-- If your cancellation is received more than 60 days prior to the beginning of a tour, we will refund your registration fee less a 5% cancellation fee.
-Any fees paid up to this point can be applied to another scheduled tour or converted to a private photo tour or private photography instruction session.
+If your cancellation is received more than 60 days prior to the beginning of a tour or workshop, we will refund your registration fee less a 5% of your initial deposit.
+Any fees paid up to this point, less 5% of your initial deposit, can be applied to another scheduled tour or converted to a private photo tour or private photography instruction session.

-- As other vendors we book with have limited refund policies, if your cancellation is received less than 60 days prior to the beginning of a tour, we will retain the entire balance paid to date unless you are able to locate someone who will fill your position.
+As other vendors we book with have limited refund policies, if your cancellation is received less than 60 days prior to the beginning of a tour or workshop, we will retain the entire balance paid to date unless you are able to locate someone who will fill your position.

 No refund of any fees will be made for cancellations after the tour begins.

-In the event that a tour must be cancelled due to inadequate enrollment, all registration fees received by us will be refunded in full or, if you prefer, your registration fees paid up to this point can be applied to another scheduled tour or converted to a private photo tour or private photography instruction session.
+In the event that a tour must be cancelled due to inadequate enrollment, all registration fees received by us will be refunded in full or, if you prefer, your registration fees paid up to this point can be applied to another scheduled tour or converted to a private photo tour.

 We are not responsible for reimbursement of non-refundable airline tickets or lodging arrangements you made in the event of a tour cancellation.
 Please do not make any travel arrangements until you have received notification that the tour has met its minimal participant requirement which will be known at least 60 days prior to the start date OR consider the purchase of trip insurance.